mahmoodnk/row-count/README.md

 ##### Notes -
 (1) This tool doesn't walk through sub-directories, just the top level directory.

-(2) Relative paths are considered valid input.
+(2) Both absolute and relative paths are considered valid input.

 (3) The script specifies Python installed through Anaconda Navigator.
 You may need to change this for your own machine.